isabella232/sitediff-site/README.md

 A second container for the purpose of development referred to as `dev`.
 This container includes the build dependencies of `npm`/`yarn` and `gulp`.
 Here we mount the codebase in `./code` and can run `gulp watch` to actively develop the site by modifying the contents of the `code` directory.
 Hard refreshing the page in the browser will then update the site.

-### Opening a Bash Shell in the Dev Container
+### Opening a Shell in the Dev Container

 ```
-docker-compose exec dev bash
+docker-compose exec dev sh

 ```